 Step 3 - Setup Text Template

-Like the Setup HTML Template section, the Setup Text Template is an editor that allows you to design your template.
-Unlike the HTML Editor, this section is limited to text content and the standard footer only.
+The Setup Advanced Text Template is an editor that allows you to design your template.
+This section is limited to text content and the standard footer.
 However, you will still include location codes in the text editor.

 When you have finished with your text design, click Next.